qbertlivz/BusinessPlatformApps/Source/Apps/Partner/Released/iTalent-SocialAnalyticsByLithium/README.md

 ### Introduction

-The Social Analytics for Lithium solution template provides analytics about your community, The template stands up an end-to-end solution that pulls the data from Lithium API's, enriches the data for analytics in Azure SQL.
+The Social Analytics for Lithium solution template provides analytics about your community, the template stands up an end-to-end solution that pulls the data from Lithium API's, enriches the data for analytics in Azure SQL.
 Users can then use pre-built Power BI reports to analyze the data and finding insights.
-The template is aimed at anyone who is interesting in Lithium community topics, replies, boards, categories and users.
+The template is aimed at anyone who is interesting in Lithium community users, boards, categories, topics and replies.

 The “Social Analytics for Lithium” by iTalent Digital solution template lets you gain insights about your community by looking at important metrics like total registered users, boards, topics, messages, solutions and kudos.
 The Power BI Reports provide the community growth in terms of number of users, messages and solution overtime, and analyse board and category level issues and solutions of the product.